 CJS-Pulitzer Center Reporting Grants

-At a time when the economic crisis caused by the COVID-19 epidemic continues to affect students and employers across the nation, Columbia Journalism School is collaborating with the Pulitzer Center on Crisis Reporting to provide graduating students with reporting grants to support their transitions to professional newsrooms.
+Columbia Journalism School collaborates with the Pulitzer Center to provide graduating students with reporting grants to support their transition to professional newsrooms.

-Columbia Journalism School established a $50,000 fund in 202320222021 and 2020, administered by the Pulitzer Center on Crisis Reporting, to award individual grants to graduates so they can continue work on their theses or develop other freelance stories to be pitched for publication.
+Columbia Journalism School established a $50,000 fund, administered by the Pulitzer Center, to award individual grants to graduates so they can continue work on their theses or develop other freelance stories to be pitched for publication.
 These reporting grants have also funded local news reporting and international reporting.

 The Pulitzer Center solicits proposals from the graduating class every spring to report on enterprising stories focused on crises anywhere in the world.
 Reporting Fellow selections are made jointly by the Columbia Journalism School and the Pulitzer Center based on applications that include project proposals.
 Fellows receive mentorship from the Pulitzer Center team, which also pairs each Fellow with an adviser who has a particular interest or expertise in the Reporting Fellow's proposed project.